Best daily deals

 8.0

 The HyperX Cloud II has been a classic in HyperX’s stable for a long time now, and it’s still a decent option, but it’s showing its age.
 The HyperX Cloud II Wireless is the answer to that problem.
-This new wireless gaming headset brings slight refinements to the Cloud II’s design for an additional $50.
+This wireless gaming headset brought slight refinements to the Cloud II’s design for an additional $50.
+After spending a week with the Cloud 2 Wireless, we feel ready to inform you whether that markup was justifiable.

-Gamers looking for something that sounds good and works easily on multiple platforms should pay attention this headset.
+Gamers looking for something that sounds good and works easily on multiple platforms should pay attention to this headset.
 Remote workers will also appreciate how comfortable it is.

 What is the HyperX Cloud II Wireless like?